 Paying Bankruptcy Costs

-Most of the time the cost of bankruptcy is $1,800.
-Normally you would pay this by making monthly payments of $200 for the nine-month period of bankruptcy.
+Most of the time the cost of bankruptcy is $2,300.
+Normally you would pay this by making payments throughout the nine-month period of bankruptcy.

 Getting Discharged from Bankruptcy